“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 The template must be DNA only.
 Plasmid DNA, bacterial DNA, cDNA, or gDNA can be utilized as a template.
 The template DNA should be highly purified DNA that has a purity of around ~1.80 and a quantity of up to 200ng.
 The DNA works as a substrate for an enzyme when it is denatured.

 The good quality of extracted DNA can boost the resulting efficiency of the polymerase chain reaction.
-The ideal concentration of gDNA for PCR reaction is 30ng with 260/280 absorbance ration of ~1.80.
+The ideal concentration of gDNA for PCR reaction is 30ng with a 260/280 absorbance ratio of ~1.80.

 Concentration: 30 to 50ng.

 Another important PCR ingredient is PCR primers.
 RNA primer governs the replication reaction, normally, however, DNA primers are utilized during PCR instead of RNA primers.
 The Taq DNA polymerase doesn’t have proof-reading activity thus it can’t remove RNA primers.
 Probably, this is the reason, we are using DNA primers in PCR.